Update: Pictures and recipe are updated in September 2012.

 - 1 dashi packet or 1 1/4 tsp. dashi powder

 - In a medium saucepan, add water and dashi packet (some brand of dashi packet may ask you to add the packet after boiling).
-If you are using dashi powder, bring water to a boil and stir in the dashi powder – it’s ready to use.
+If you are using dashi powder, bring water to a boil and stir in the dashi powder and it's ready to use.

 If you don't have dashi packet or powder, see how to make homemade dashi stock.